tanjazlender/MicrobiomePrime/README.md

 MicrobiomePrime is a tool for identifying primer pairs with high specificity and sensitivity for a particular source of microbiota by analyzing amplicon sequences.
-The pipeline was originally developed for use in Microbial Source Tracking (MST).
+It was originally developed for use in Microbial Source Tracking (MST).
 You can find more about MicrobiomePrime at: (link available soon)

 ## Contents